How are vocabulary and reading connected?

 Vocabulary and reading go hand in hand.
 The more that you read, the more words you will be exposed to.
 The beauty of books is that they use vocabulary in context through stories or topics.
 Try to pick books that are at grade level, but introduce new words.
 Make sure to have a dictionary on hand to look up words that you may not know.
-Often times, you can infer the meaning of new words from the context that they are used in.
+Oftentimes, you can infer the meaning of new words from the context in which they are used.

 2. Flashcards with a Picture, a Sentence, and the Definition

 Flashcards can be instrumental in learning new vocabulary.
 One of the best ways to make flashcards for vocabulary is to draw a picture of what the word means.
 Sometimes it may be a scene where the word is within the context of the scene.
 Take it a step further by writing the word in a sentence that corresponds with the picture.

 Listening to podcasts can be a great way to build your vocabulary.
 There are podcasts on thousands of topics that can expand your knowledge in a field and are a great way to build tier 3 vocabulary.
 Some of our favorite podcasts include But Why: A Podcast for Curious Kids and Wow in the World.
 For more great podcasts for kids, take a look at this top 25 podcasts for kids list.

 When you are trying to learn new vocabulary, start small.
 Try to just learn a few new words a week.
 Introduce these new words at the beginning of the week and use them consistently in conversation and school work throughout the week.
 As the weeks continue, your vocabulary will compound.